agnieszka-web/Election_Analysis/Election_Analysis/README.md

 # Election_Audit_Analysis

 The purpose of this audit analysis is to answer the following questions:
---county with the highest voter turnout
+-county with the highest voter turnout

---the voter turnout for each county
+-the voter turnout for each county

---to find out the percentage of votes for each county
+-to find out the percentage of votes for each county

 ## Resources
  - Data source: election_results.csv